Updated: Jun 20, 2020

 A few of the many benefits of Manual Osteopathic care include: decreased pain, improved range of motion of the joints and muscles, reduced muscle spasms, decreased joint stiffness, increased spinal and muscle flexibility, improved digestive system function and enhanced immune system function, an improvement in overall energy, enhanced athletic performance and reduced risk of injury, improved posture and overall relaxation.

-Now that you are a bit more familiar with what Osteopathy is, what conditions it can help treat, and benefits of treatment, please feel free to ask any questions that you may have.
-I can be reached by email at email@example.com you can contact the clinic at (519) 217-9308.
+Now that you are a bit more familiar with what Manual Osteopathy is, what conditions it can help treat, and benefits of treatment, please feel free to ask any questions that you may have.
+I can be reached by email at firstname.lastname@example.org you can contact the clinic at (519) 217-9308.

 You can also book an appointment online atwww.shelburnefamilychiropractic.com.